View Harry Busse's Obituary on emissourian.com and share memories

 |

+Harry was of the Baptist faith and recently attended Grace Baptist Church in Union.
+He loved horseback riding, fishing, gardening and listening to old gospel music played by friends.
+Most of all, Harry loved spending time with his family and friends.
+Many people sat around that kitchen table over the years enjoying his stories.
+He cherished every moment spent with his grandchildren and great-grandchildren.
+He made each one feel special in their own way.
+He had many friends and didn't know a stranger.
+The stories he told and his quick wits will be cherished, but greatly missed.

+A loving husband, father, grandfather, great- and great-great-grandfather, brother, brother-in-law, uncle, cousin and treasured friend, he will be sadly missed and lovingly remembered by all who knew and loved him.

-A graveside service for Harry Edward Busse Sr. 89, St. Clair, will be held Saturday, May 23, at 2 p.m. at Anaconda Cemetery, St. Clair.
+A graveside service will be held Saturday, May 23, at 2 p.m at Anaconda Cemetery, St. Clair.